asambl docs

 Journal

 A daily journal.
-Each day is its own entry, saved as a plain Markdown file in your vault, one file per date.
+Each day is its own entry, saved as a plain Markdown file, one file per date.
 Give an entry a title, add tags, and write.
 It saves as you go, and you can move between days or search every entry you have written.

 Two things are worth knowing: